To worry or not to worry: Chronic, persistent cough in children

 Even though coughs might last longer than the cold or the flu, they normally should clear up in about three weeks.
 If your child keeps catching new infections or the coughing has become a habit irritating the lungs, a cough may seem to last longer.
 In some cases, a cough that is persistent might be a sign of something more serious and needs to be checked by a medical professional.

-What are causes of chronic cough in children?
+What are causes of chronic, persistent cough in a child?

 There are a wide range of different conditions where coughing is a symptom.
 The most likely causes are respiratory tract infection, cold, or influenza.
 Occasionally it may be caused by a more serious infection, such as pneumonia.
 Chest infections create mucus build up in the child’s lungs, so he or she coughs to remove it.
 Not only chest, but also nose and throat infections can create mucus that trickles down the throat resulting in coughs.
 Environmental factors, like irritants such as cigarette smoke or allergens such as pollen, may also trigger coughing.